 Lightning 100 brings you our critically acclaimed weekly concert series featuring national, regional and local artists.
 The show broadcasts live from 3rd & Lindsley on Sundays from 8-10 PM.
-Lightning 100 is proud to say that Nashville Sunday Night is our longest running show and broadcast!
-Nashville Sunday Night is sponsored by New Amsterdam Vodka and Goose Island Beer.

 When it comes to down ’n’ dirty roots ’n’ roll, nobody in the wide world of Americana music today does it better than Ray Wylie Hubbard.
 Except, it seems, for Hubbard himself.
 After riding a decade-long career resurgence into the national spotlight with 2012’s acclaimed The Grifter’s Hymnal and his first ever appearance on the Late Show With David Letterman (“I didn’t want to peak too soon,” quips Hubbard, 68), the iconoclastic Texas songwriter is back to continue his hot streak with The Ruffian’s Misfortune — his 16th album (and third on his own Bordello Records, via Thirty Tigers) — due out April 7, 2015.

 Shelly Fairchild instantly wowed critics with her 2005 recording debut, “Ride,” which spawned the Billboard Hot Country Songs top 40 hit “You Don’t Lie Here Anymore.”
 The ferocious stage performer blew her fans away once again in 2011 with “Ruby’s Money,” her sophomore record release —with her intent to transform the sound of modern soul.